Context-Free Recognition with Transformers: Parallel Recognition of Unambiguous s

-\cref{sec:cfl2ahat} shows that $\log(\idxn)$-depth $\mahat$s with $\bigo(\idxn^6)$ padding can recognize all $\cfl$s.
-Intuitively, the role of padding in our construction is to handle ambiguity in an arbitrary $\cfl$ by storing all the ways in which we can decompose an item.
-Guessing how to decompose an arbitrary item seemingly requires a substantial amount of space.
-Therefore, one might conjecture that constraining a grammar to be less ambiguous could potentially reduce the space requirements for recognition.
-Accordingly, we next study \defn{unambiguous} $\cfl$s, where there is at most one possible derivation (i.e., parse tree) for any input string.
-We show will recognizing unambiguous $\cfl$s requires less padding via the following theorem. \begin{restatable}{theorem}{ucfltoahat} Let $\ucfl$ be the class of unambiguous $\cfl$s.
-Then $\ucfl \subseteq \mahat^{2}_{3} \subseteq \ahat^2_4$. \end{restatable} Unambiguity is a natural $\cfl$ feature of general interest.
-Transformers struggle to parse ambiguous grammars \citep{khalighinejad-etal-2023-approximating} and struggle to process syntactically ambiguous natural language sentences \citep{liu2023wereafraidlanguagemodels}.
-Moreover, modern parsers for programming languages such as \textsc{LR} parsers rely on deterministic (therefore unambiguous) $\cfl$s to process inputs in linear time.
+\cref{thm:cfl2ahat} shows that $\log(\idxn)$-deep $\mahat$s with $\bigo(\idxn^6)$ padding can recognize all $\cfl$s.
+Intuitively, the padding in \cref{thm:cfl2ahat} handles ambiguity in a general $\cfl$ by storing all the ways in which we can decompose an item.
+Thus, guessing how to decompose an item requires a substantial amount of space, and one might expect that \emph{unambiguous} grammars would require less space for recognition.
+Accordingly, we next study \defn{unambiguous} $\cfl$s ($\ucfl$s), which admit at most one derivation for any string.

-This section first introduces an unambiguous CFG recognition algorithm with a tractable space complexity in $\log^2(\idxn)$-time.
-We then translate this algorithm into $\ahat$s with a tractable amount of padding.